 Knowing when to bring in a legal professional for a contract issue can feel a bit like trying to predict the weather – tricky, right?
 But catching problems early or, even better, preventing them altogether, can save you a world of headaches (and money!) down the road.
 If you’re in Southwest Missouri and facing a potential contract disagreement, understanding these moments is key to protecting your interests.

-Spotting Early Warning Signs of Contract Issues
+Early Warning Signs of Contract Trouble

 Recognizing trouble early is key.
 A solid contract needs a clear promise, an exchange of value, a legal purpose, and capable parties.
 If terms become vague, one side isn’t fulfilling their obligations, or communication breaks down, these are your signals.
 Perhaps payments are late, or work scope changes without agreement.
 These red flags suggest it’s wise to seek guidance before things escalate.
 Catching these issues promptly can make a significant difference in finding a resolution.